 The transaction price is the amount of consideration to which the Academy expects to be entitled in exchange for transferring goods and services to customers.
-The Academy recognizes a contract asset when the Academy has the right to record revenue from a third party, but consideration has not yet been received.
-The contract asset is recorded in the form of other receivables, net.
-When consideration is received and revenue has not yet been recognized, a contract liability is also recorded in the form of deferred revenue.
+The Academy recognizes a contract asset when the Academy has the right to record revenue from a third party but consideration has not yet been received.
+The contract asset is recorded in the form of other receivables, net on the consolidated statements of financial position.
+When consideration is received and revenue has not yet been recognized, a contract liability is also recorded in the form of deferred revenue on the consolidated statements of financial position.